5t3ph/objectfit-focalpoint/src/index.md

 Optionally, pass a desired image width and height to be used _instead of_ an aspect ratio for determining the `object-position` value.

 [{{ meta.url }}/generate/?image=https://source.unsplash.com/0kCrlrs8gXg/700x900&width=700&height=500]({{ meta.url }}/generate/?image=https://source.unsplash.com/0kCrlrs8gXg/700x900&width=700&height=500)

+## Eleventy Plugin

+A plugin is available for install into your own Eleventy project to include this functionality as a Nunjucks shortcode. **[Get the plugin >](https://www.npmjs.com/package/@11tyrocks/eleventy-plugin-objectfit-focalpoint)**

 </article>